FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 ---
 ## Conclusion

-> Faced with a larger number of projects needing FAIRification, it becomes necessary to establish a process for ranking and prioritizing these projects.
-The recipe, besides reminding  the benefits of making their data FAIR, provides suggestions for assisting in establishing a prioritization procedure.
-Hence, the aim of the recipe is to provide the readers with a wider perspective of criteria they could use for ordering projects or datasets for FAIRification and enable them to personalize the ranking of factors based on their needs or requirements.
-Additionally, it provides the reader a scorecard template that can be translated and used for their use cases.
+> Faced with a larger number of projects needing FAIRification, it is necessary to establish a process for ranking and prioritizing these projects.
+The recipe, besides reminding the benefits of making their data FAIR, provided suggestions for assisting in establishing a prioritization procedure.
+Hence, the aim of the recipe was to provide the readers with a wider perspective of criteria they could use for ordering projects or datasets for FAIRification and enable them to personalize the ranking of factors based on their needs or requirements.
+Additionally, it provides the readers with a scorecard template that may be translated and used for their use cases.
 >
 > ## What to read next section
 > * [Data catalog](fcb-find-bs-catalog)